 - In the pre-professional phase of your health professions education (e.g. taking undergraduate pre-requisites for admission to a health professions training program).

 How do you apply to the NHSC Scholarship Program?

-Review the NHSC Scholarship Program Application and Program Guidance (NHSC SP APG) (PDF – 567 KB) for complete details.
+- Review the NHSC Scholarship Program Application and Program Guidance (NHSC SP APG) (PDF – 577 KB).